 Some horror filmmakers abhor the tactic and instead focus on building atmospheric tension.
 But most are happy to embrace the technique, giving the audience the uncontrollable shriek they are waiting for.

-There are some great horror films on Netflix, but this list is all about those nightmarish movies full of jump scares designed to keep you at the edge of your seat…
+There are some great horror films on Netflix, with more scary movies added to Netflix on a regular basis, but this list is all about those nightmarish movies full of jump scares designed to keep you at the edge of your seat…

 1. The Babadook

 Children often ask us about the monster under the bed or tell tales about the man in the cupboard.
 As adults, we do our best to convince them it’s just their imagination.
 But what if the vivid dreams of a child about a mysterious dark force are true?
 What would you do if the Babadook, a sinister shadow-like creature, is really coming after you?

 That’s the question single mom Amelia has to face.
 Should she believe her son Samuel and his violent dreams, or should she remain rational?